oballinger/Machine-Learning-Crop-Identification/README.md

 # Machine-Learning-Crop-Identification
+The main file used in this project is SupervisedClassification.js.
 Here I show how to integrate information on crop cycles with a CART classification algorithm in Google Earth Engine to identify the annual extent of sugarcane in Pakistan over the course of 34 years.

 There are 5 broad steps to this process: